Library Quick Links

 Concordia Theological Monthly and Missio Apostolica added to ATLAS (full text online)

-Concordia Theological Monthly (1960-1972) and CTM (1973, January 1974) join Concordia Journal (1975 – ) full-text online on ATLAS, linked to the American Theological Library Association’s ATLA-Religion Database on the EBSCOhost platform.
-The remaining indexed issues from 1949-1959 are anticipated online by the end of 2011.
-ATLAS is available on the Concordia Seminary Library portal page to all members of the seminary community and via ATLAS for Alumni to all alumni who have requested access from public services librarian, Eric Stancliff – email@example.com.
+Concordia Theological Monthly (1960-1972) and CTM (1973, January 1974) join Concordia Journal (1975-present)full-text online on ATLAS, linked to the American Theological Library Association’s ATLA-Religion Database on the EBSCOhost platform.
+The remaining indexed issues from 1949-59 are anticipated online by the end of 2011.
+ATLAS is available on the Concordia Seminary library portal page to all members of the seminary community and via ATLAS for alumni to all alumni who have requested access from the library Circulation Desk at firstname.lastname@example.org.

-Also accessible full text online on ATLAS for the first time are all issues of Missio Apostolica (1993- ), the publication of the Lutheran Society for Missiology, whose editorial staff includes several members of the Concordia Seminary faculty.
+Also accessible full text online on ATLAS for the first time are all issues of Missio Apostolica (1993-present), the publication of the Lutheran Society for Missiology, whose editorial staff includes several members of the Concordia Seminary faculty.

-When all anticipated issues of the seminary publications are online, the collection will include Concordia Theological Monthly (1949-1972), CTM (1973, Jan.
-1974), and Concordia Journal (1975- ).
-The latter is also available from 2001- on the seminary’s web site.
-It is the policy of the ATLA that only indexed journal issues are made available full text on ATLAS; thus, issues of the Monthly from 1930-1948 are not slated for inclusion until such time as retrospective indexing might be done.
+When all anticipated issues of the Seminary publications are online, the collection will include Concordia Theological Monthly (1949-1972), CTM (1973, January 1974) and Concordia Journal (1975-present).
+The latter is also available from 2001- on the Seminary’s website.
+It is the policy of the ATLA that only indexed journal issues are made available full text on ATLAS; thus, issues of the Monthly from 1930-48 are not slated for inclusion until such time as retrospective indexing might be done.

 16th Century Herzberg Colloquium Manuscript